MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Frontend & Backend v1.18.0 (June 25, 2020)

 - Error reporting improvements
   - During a migration into Office 365, we would skip processing of source files over 15 GB and mark them as successfully skipped.
 This changed for a while to instead process them and report on the processing errors.
 While Office 365 supports 100 GB files now, migration of files over 15 GB is not yet supported.
 So we have reverted back to the previous approach of skipping files larger than 15 GB.
-Support for 100 GB files will be announced once they are fully supported for migrations into Office 365.
+Support for 100 GB files will be announced once they're fully supported for migrations into Office 365.
-  - When running a migration from a non-existent source directory, the transfer would fail appropriately and the user log would have a yellow row in it.
+  - When running a migration from a nonexistent source directory, the transfer would fail appropriately and the user log would have a yellow row in it.
 However, this row in the user log would sometimes contain no error message.
-This has been fixed so that a proper error message is included detailing that the source directory does not exist.
+This has been fixed so that a proper error message is included detailing that the source directory doesn't exist.
   - During a migration into Office 365, while a file may be uploaded properly, its batch may fail to be submitted for processing.
-In these cases, the UI would show the file as failed, but the user log would not contain any entries showing that the file failed.
+In these cases, the UI would show the file as failed, but the user log wouldn't contain any entries showing that the file failed.
 This has been fixed by ensuring that there always exists a user log entry per file when a migration job (batch) within a transfer fails to submit.
   - In the Migration Manager table, if there are skips because the file is unsupported on the source or destination, or if we are not allowed to download the file, then it will now show up as a failure and not as a regular incremental skip.
 Transactions that were mostly successful but only had these unsupported file issues, will end with status code 227 "Some files are unsupported" and the row will appear yellow in the Migration Manager.
 - New features
   - On the Account Page, in the Admin Panel, a user is now able to add managers to their account in bulk.
 The user can enter a list of comma-separated email addresses to be added as account managers.